cmiles74/cloudformation-tutorial/README.md

 In the world of CloudFormation, the document you are writing is called a "template".
 I believe it's referred to as a template because one template can be used to create many different sets of resources.
-For instance, in this tutorial we're going to be writing a template that will provision a web server and a database server; we can use the template to provision as many of these web-and-database-server pairs as we might lock, all independent of one another.
+For instance in this tutorial we're going to be writing a template that will provision a web server and a database server; we can use the template to provision as many of these web-and-database-server pairs as we might like, all independent of one another.

 You can write your template in [YAML][5] or [JSON][6], if you're writing it by hand (as we are right now) then I _strongly_ recommend that you write it in